 All About Diwali

 Many people immediately think of Halloween and Christmas when it comes to winter holidays, but in Hindu culture there’s another major winter holiday that can’t be missed – Diwali.
 Diwali is also known as the festival of lights, and is celebrated by millions of people around the world.
-This year it falls on November 13th.
-Find out more All About Diwali!
+This year it falls on October 30th 2016.
+Find out more in All About Diwali!

 Diwali originated in India as a celebration of light, in fact the world Diwali comes from “deepavali”, meaning “row of lamps.”
 It is traditionally celebrated by Hindus, Jains, Buddhists and Sikhs, although over the years it has been incorporated into many different cultures around the world.
 It is known as the festival of lights because in celebration people light many small clay lamps called "diyas" around their homes to represent the victory of good over evil and to invite good luck and prosperity from the Hindu Goddess Lakshmi and the God Ganesh, who represents good luck, wealth and enlightenment.

 For Hindus this is one of the most important days of the year, and it involves spending time with family and performing traditional activities.
 Families clean their homes from top to bottom so that when the lamps are lit it will be suitable for the Goddess of wealth and knowledge, Lakshmi, to enter their home and bless them with good fortune for the upcoming year, as well as the God of good luck, Ganesh.
 Traditional families will make an offering to the goddess of fruit, rice pudding, flowers and other assorted gifts.
 To offer these goods the family performs a “puja,” which involves saying sacred words and singing.
 Unlike Western holidays, it’s also considered very important to refrain from eating meat and drinking alcohol in honor of the divine spirits being invited into your home.